what is covenantmd?

 is this concierge medicine?

-The terms "Direct Primary Care" and "Concierge Medicine" are sometimes used interchangeably.
+The terms "Direct Primary Care" and "Concierge Medicine" are sometimes used interchangeably, but they are not the same.
 The main differences are the price of the monthly fee and whether or not the practice bills health insurance.
 DPC is usually lower cost and billed monthly, whereas concierge is usually higher cost and billed annually.
 Concierge practices will also usually bill health insurance.
 By those criterion, CovenantMD is not a concierge practice.
 We wanted our services to be affordable to many, and we wanted CovenantMD to be a viable option for the uninsured.

 For a better doctor/patient relationship.
 This is the heart of primary care.
 Like any relationship, this requires time, availability, and predictability (especially in terms of cost).
 These qualities are under assault in the current healthcare environment.
 CovenantMD is making a better way.